All art activities are led by professional artisans or college students majoring in the arts. As a result, campers receive high-quality instruction.

-Med-O-Lark is home to one of the largest and most all encompassing Fine and Visual Arts programs at any summer camp.
-Arts at camp revolve around the Art Barn, located in the center of camp, and the many professional studios specifically designed and built for each art program .
-All art activities are led by professional artisans and art students studying at some of the best art schools in the country.
-The creative process at Med-O-Lark is thus a truly collaborative and nurturing one–and one that leaves campers with lots of amazing work to bring home at the end of camp.
+Med-O-Lark is home to one of the largest and most all-encompassing Fine Arts programs of any camp.
+Camp life revolves around the Art Barn, located in the center of camp, and the many studios specifically designed and built for each art program surrounding it.

 Enameling is one of the most ancient and durable of all art forms.
 It is the art of fusing glass to metal at high temperatures.
 With a special kiln housed in the studio, campers use copper or silver bases to apply colored designs and produce pieces that highlight the luminosity, depth, and variety of color rare in such pieces of fine metal.
 Classes include silver Cloisonne, etching, and many other techniques.
 Even though this program is professionally run, all campers are successful and will bring home some wonderful items that they will be proud of.

-Housing one of Med-O-Lark’s most unique programs, the Wax House has been expanded in the last few years to include soap making, incense, essential oils and wax sculpting.
+Housing one of Med-O-Lark’s most unique programs, the Wax House includes soap making, incense, essential oils and wax sculpting.
 Candle making, however, remains the staple of the Wax House.
 Despite the obvious beauty of the finished candles, the process of creating them is fairly easy for most campers.
-As a result, the Wax House is always teaming with activity.
+As a result, the Wax House is always teeming with activity.
 Candle types that campers create include ribbon candles, sand candles and sculpted candles.
 A resident wax artist helps campers manage the “dipping” process, which involves continuously coating a candle’s wick with layers of colorful wax.

 In this modern, fully equipped studio, an experienced glass worker instructs campers in the art of glass sculpting.
 Campers use torches to melt colored glass rods.
 Once melted, campers shape and form the liquefied glass into small sculptures, utensils and decorative marbles.
 Med-O-Lark’s trained staff works closely with the campers to ensure complete safety.

-Using rough-hewn blocks of soapstone in this lakeside studio, campers shape and carve beautiful creations that will last forever.
+Using rough-hewn blocks of soapstone in this studio, campers shape and carve beautiful creations that can last forever.
 Campers create small sculptures, pendants, vases, candlestick holders, clock inlays, sundials and plenty more!

-A unique variation of Woodcarving, campers use pencil-like precision instruments to literally burn sketch lines, incisions and final strokes into different species of wood to create everlasting works of art.
-The tools for this activity are electric implements that provide just enough heat to be able to burn detailed pictures and drawings into a variation of wooden items.
+A unique variation of Woodcarving, campers use pencil-like precision instruments to literally burn sketch lines, incisions and nal strokes into different species of wood to create everlasting works of art.
+The tools for this activity are electric implements that provide just enough heat to be able to burn detailed pictures and drawings into a variation of wooden items..

-A time-tested camp favorite, campers use exact-o knives to carve and decorate wood of all species, shapes and sizes.
+Wood carving is a time-tested camp favorite, campers use exacto knives to carve and decorate wood of all species, shapes and sizes.
 Oils, pastels and water based paint for coloring and shading are available to enhance the creations.
 Many campers even design frames to complete their work.
 Our Native American Art studio has quality instruction provided for proper teaching methods as well as ample supervision.

 A time-honored handcraft synonymous with camp, campers learn to cut, shape, stitch, adorn, stain and enjoy their creations in leather.
 Moccasins, pouches, boots, handbags, belts, are just some of the many finished products that are manufactured in this studio.
 Supple elk-hide is most commonly used as the raw material for these projects.
 It is durable, handsome and easy to work with.
 It absorbs oil based paint thoroughly, for easy and precise decoration and it is soft enough to be stitched for practical uses.

 Oh the wonderful things made out of tape!
-Who knew the Handy-Man’s secret fix-all is such a fabulous medium to create with?
-Bursting with an array of colors, campers manufacture items as diverse as quilts, dresses, flip-flops, wallets, masks, hats, show props and a million other items!
-Extremely fun and popular, Duct Tape Art has been offered at Med-O-Lark since it’’s founding in 1967.
+Who knew the handyman’s secret fix-it-all is such a fabulous medium to create with?
+Bursting with an array of colors, campers manufacture items as diverse as quilts, dresses, ip- ops, wallets, masks, hats, show props and a million other items!
+Extremely fun and popular, Duct Tape Art has been offered at Med-O-Lark since its founding in 1967.

 Art in Motion!
-Med-O-Lark’s Digital Arts Film/Video studio is equipped with a full line of state of the art hardware and software enabling campers to enjoy electives such as Digital Animation, Claymation, Game Design, Moviemaking and much more!
+Med-O-Lark’s Digital Arts Film/Video studio is equipped with a full line of state-of-the-art hardware and software enabling campers to enjoy electives such as Virtual Reality 3D printing, Digital Animation, Claymation, Game Design, Moviemaking and much more!

 Med-O-Lark’s Fabric and Textile Art programs allow campers to create using silk, cotton, wool, felt and more.
 Campers are taught construction and alteration techniques with which to manufacture pillows, puppets, garments and accessories and other projects.
 A wide range of sewing, knitting, and other equipment is available for use in the two Fabric/ Textile Studios where the possibilities are limitless!